akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 @@snip [reference.conf](/akka-serialization-jackson/src/main/resources/reference.conf) { #compression }

+Supported compression algorithms are: gzip, lz4.
+Use 'off' to disable compression.
+Gzip is generally slower than lz4.
-Messages larger than the `compress-larger-than` property are compressed with GZIP.
+Messages larger than the `compress-larger-than` property are compressed.

 Compression can be disabled by setting the `algorithm` property to `off`.
 It will still be able to decompress payloads that were compressed when serialized, e.g. if this configuration is changed.